 Improved stock assessment modeling

 In connection with the pop-up tag study, there is a need to develop a multi-area assessment model for the BSAI and GOA.
-The further development of the ecosystem-linked GOA models is also needed to evaluate impacts of climate change and appropriate management strategies with a warming planet.
+The further development of the ecosystem-linked GOA models is also needed to evaluate impacts of climate change and appropriate management strategies in a warming planet.

 Survey

 Research on seasonal migration of Pacific cod and impacts of annual variability in migration on the standard survey estimates would improve our understanding of how climate variability and survey timing impact survey estimates.
 One way to accomplish this would be to increase bottom trawl survey effort outside of the standard summer survey.
 To understand seasonal migration and interannual variability in Pacific cod migration would require several, 5 or more, years of survey effort in the spring, but could include a much smaller spatial area limited to the Central and Eastern GOA in waters < 200 m.
-Besides increasing funding for surveys there would need to be additional survey staff needed to conduct this work as there is currently a shortage of trained personnel for current survey efforts.
+Besides increasing funding for surveys, there would need to be additional survey staff needed to conduct this work as there is currently a shortage of trained personnel for current survey efforts.

 Genetics